Politics of Japan: 2000s

-Political developments since 2010
+2010s

 On 2 June 2010, Hatoyama resigned due to lack of fulfillments of his policies, both domestically and internationally and soon after, on 8 June, Akihito, Emperor of Japan ceremonially swore in the newly elected DPJ's leader, Naoto Kan as the 94th prime minister.
 Kan suffered an early setback in the 2010 Japanese House of Councillors election.
 In a routine political change in Japan, DPJ's new leader and former finance minister of Kan Cabinet, Yoshihiko Noda was cleared and elected by the National Diet as 95th prime minister on 30 August 2011.
 He was officially appointed as prime minister in the attestation ceremony by Emperor Akihito at the Tokyo Imperial Palace on 2 September 2011.

 Noda dissolved the lower house on 16 November 2012 (as he failed to get support outside the Diet on various domestic issues i.e. consumption tax, nuclear energy) and general election was held on 16 December.
 The results were in favor of the LDP, which won an absolute majority in the leadership of former prime minister Shinzo Abe.
 He was appointed as the 96th Prime Minister of Japan on 26 December 2012.
 With the changing political situation, earlier in November 2014, Prime Minister Abe called for a fresh mandate for the Lower House.
 In an opinion poll the government failed to win public trust due to bad economic achievements in the two consecutive quarters and on the tax reforms.

 The general election was held on 14 December 2014, and the results were in favor of the LDP and its ally New Komeito.
 Together they managed to secure a huge majority by winning 325 seats for the Lower House.
 The opposition, DPJ, could not manage to provide alternatives to the voters with its policies and programs.
 "Abenomics", the ambitious self-titled fiscal policy of the current prime minister, managed to attract more voters in this election, many Japanese voters supported the policies.
 Shinzō Abe was sworn as the 97th prime minister on 24 December 2014 and would go ahead with his agenda of economic revitalization and structural reforms in Japan.

 Prime Minister Abe was elected again for a fourth term after the 2017 general election.
 It was a snap election called by Prime Minister Shinzo Abe.
 Abe's ruling coalition won a clear majority with more than two-thirds of 465 seats in the lower house of Parliament (House of Representatives).
 The opposition was in deep political crisis.

 In July 2019, Japan had a national election.
 The ruling Liberal Democratic Party (LDP) of Prime Minister Abe won a majority of seats in the upper house of Parliament (House of Councillors).
 However, Abe failed to achieve the two-thirds majority, and the ruling coalition could not amend the constitution.